 SOBO Beach

 If you haven’t visited Southbourne Beach recently, there have been some changes.
-The former restaurant, Bistro on the Beach, was demolished to make way for a larger building two storey building, which is planned for 2024.
-In the meantime, new in 2022 and staying for 2023, a trendy new pop-up, SOBO Beach, has been constructed.
+The former restaurant, Bistro on the Beach, was demolished to make way for a larger building two storey building, which was planned for 2024.
+In the meantime, new in 2022 and staying for the foreseeable future, a trendy new pop-up, SOBO Beach, has been constructed.
+With building plans now on hold until it is “commercially prudent to do so”, SOBO Beach has become somewhat of a permanent fixture and now describes itself as the UK’s Number One Beach Venue & Community.

-Consisting of a row of brightly coloured shipping containers, which house the Flamingo Grill, Wok Shack, an Ice Cream Hut and a Cocktail Bar.
-In addition, there is a Double Decker Bus Bar/VIP Lounge.
+The SOBO Beach complex consists of a row of brightly coloured shipping containers, which house the Flamingo Grill, Wok Shack, an Ice Cream Hut and a Cocktail Bar.
+In addition, there is a Double Decker Bus Bar.
 All surrounded by elevated seating behind a Perspex fence, so you can sit and enjoy the view whilst imbibing even on those less than perfect English summer’s days.
-If it is a perfect summer’s day, there is additional beachfront seating.
+If it is a perfect summer’s day, there is additional beachfront seating and some sunloungers on the beach.

-There is another Ice Cream Kiosk (seasonal) by the bottom of Warren Path.
+There is another Ice Cream Kiosk (seasonal) near the bottom of Warren Path.

 Toilets